 Student Recital Hours, generally held on Wednesday at 10:20 a.m., are scheduled by the Event Coordinator.

 Students who wish to perform on a recital should obtain a Student Recital Hour request form from the Music Office and return it the Event Coordinator no later than seven days preceding the recital date.
 The form must be signed by the applied music teacher and accompanist, or the chamber ensemble faculty coach.
 The form must include the complete repertoire to be performed, including the composers’ full names and dates, names of movements, and precise timings for each selection.
 The Event Coordinator will schedule the performance, create the order of the program, and confirm with the students when they are scheduled to perform.
 No time on the recital will be reserved until the scheduling form has been completed and received by the Event Coordinator.

 BM Junior and Senior Recitals

-Students who have passed the Sophomore Proficiency Exam and have declared the Bachelor of Music degree are required to present Junior (30 minutes of music) and Senior (60 minutes of music) Recitals.
+Students who have passed the Sophomore Proficiency Exam and have declared the Bachelor of Music degree are required to present Junior and Senior Recitals.